-I'm still working my way through several different books on writing poetry and poetic forms.
-I thought it would be interesting to try writing a poem that uses anaphora.
+I couldn't stomach Valentine's poems last week, and in deciding what to write about this week, I thought we should go back to form.
 Anaphora is "the repetition of the same word or phrase in several successive clauses."
 Whitman uses anaphora in the poem Out of the Cradle Endlessly Rocking.
 Here is an excerpt.

 Out of the cradle endlessly rocking,You can learn more about anaphora at Poets.org.